DrewNaylor/guinget/docs/experimental-options.md

 May eventually be expanded to cover the rest of the controls that are difficult to use on HiDPI devices.

 Defaults to `False`/unchecked.

+## Default source name

+In case the default source for winget is renamed, you can change it so guinget still works.
+This is used when passing packages to winget to do things like show or install them, because it gets confused when a package is available in multiple sources and there are multiple sources active.
+One affected package is Windows Terminal.